iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 What are the differences between how you list a public system like the Data Store and a private system?

-Optional Exercise2:
+Optional Exercises:

 1. Visit the `S3 Management Console <https://console.aws.amazon.com/s3/home>`_ and verify that your files were uploaded and that you can view them.
 2. Re-run one or both of the ``files-list`` command with the ``-V`` verbose flag.
 Is there enough information returned to create a file browser-like user interface?

 **Share a file with a friend**

-I have shared a very sad picture with the general public: You should be able to list and download it, but go ahead and try to delete it - I dare you.
+We have shared a very sad picture with the public: You should be able to list and download it, but go ahead and try to delete it - we dare you!

 .. code-block:: bash